Where are we? What do I need to bring? How long until my creations are ready? I've answered this and many more questions.

 How covered in clay am I going to get?

-It depends, if you're booked on to a handbuilding pottery course then you should stay fairly clean, nother a quick wash of the hands couldn't sort out.
+It depends, if you're booked on to a handbuilding pottery course then you should stay fairly clean, nothing a quick wash of the hands couldn't sort out.
 If you're doing a Wheel Throwing class, that's where the mess starts.
 You'll get an apron and have lots of towels on hand but spinning wet clay inevitable creates mess so just don't come wearing your sunday best.

 How accessible is the pottery studio?